Cluster

 1. Single Node Setup:

-Default Configuration: By default, SearchBlox is set up as a single node, which represents a standalone instance.
+Default Configuration: By default, SearchBlox runs as a single-node setup, functioning as an independent standalone instance.

-Use Case: Suitable for small-scale deployments or testing environments where high availability and scalability are not critical.
+Use Case: Best suited for small deployments or testing environments where high availability and scalability are not required.

 Configuration:

-- All operations (indexing, searching, etc.) are handled by a single server.
+All operations—including indexing, searching, and management—are performed by a single server.

 2. Multi-Node Setup:

-Use Case: Ideal for large-scale deployments requiring high availability, load balancing, and fault tolerance.
+Use Case: Ideal for large-scale deployments that require high availability, load balancing, and fault tolerance.

 Configuration:

-You need to specify the details of multiple nodes (servers) that will form the cluster.
-Each node in the cluster works together to distribute the workload, ensuring better performance and reliability.
+You must define the details of multiple nodes (servers) that make up the cluster.
+Each node collaborates to share the workload, resulting in improved performance, scalability, and system reliability.

 Steps to Configure:

-Restart the SearchBlox instances for the changes to take effect. - Verify Cluster Status:
+4. Save and Apply Configuration: Save the cluster settings and restart all SearchBlox instances for the changes to take effect.

 Multi Node